The week dedicated to the refactoring workshop has ended, so now it’s time to see one of the possible solutions to the exercise we had proposed.

 components/ThresholdController.hpp

-Now let’s see each of these components.
+Now let’s look at each of these components.

 ButtonComponent